Maa Shakumbhari University

-Maa Shakumbhari University is a state university in Saharanpur, Uttar Pradesh, India that is scheduled to open in 2022.
+Maa Shakumbhari University is a state university in Saharanpur, Uttar Pradesh.

 Construction commenced by 2021 after the university was established under The Uttar Pradesh State Universities (Amendment) Act, 2019.
 It was originally called Saharanpur State University until it was renamed in August 2021(established by Uttar Pradesh Act no. 6 of 2019 and renamed by Uttar Pradesh Act no. 19 of 2021).